resource/backbone.rebar/README.md

 # API Documentation

-For full api documentation clone or download the repository and see the docuemntation folder.
+For full api documentation clone or download the repository and see the documentation folder.
 Online versions of the documentation will be made availble soon.